From UNCTAD

 From UNCTAD:

-but growth is failing to trickle down into significantly improved well-being for
+expansion, but growth is failing to trickle down into significantly

-material deprivation and embark on economic and social development, LDCs need to
+embark on economic and social development, LDCs need to adopt new types

-adopt new types of development strategies that are nationally formulated and
+of development strategies that are nationally formulated and owned.
+One

-owned.
-One of the elements of this change is to adopt management policies for
+of the elements of this change is to adopt management policies for the

 Economic expansion in the LDCs since 2000 has been stronger than in the

-together achieved the strongest growth performance for thirty years.
+the LDCs together achieved the strongest growth performance for thirty

 Rapid economic growth has been associated with a slow rate of poverty

-as a group are unlikely to reach the goal of reducing the incidence of poverty
+The LDCs as a group are unlikely to reach the goal of reducing the

 The LDCs remain very vulnerable to a growth slow-down as they are still

-very weak development of manufacturing industries, high levels of commodity
+investment, very weak development of manufacturing industries, high

-LDCs, these countries have been hit very hard by soaring international food
+in LDCs, these countries have been hit very hard by soaring

 malnutrition in LDCs.

-type of economic growth requires effective national development strategies,
+inclusive type of economic growth requires effective national

-which are supported by effective development aid and development-friendly
+development strategies, which are supported by effective development

-management policies.
-These policies will allow aid to be more effective,
+implement aid management policies.
+These policies will allow aid to be

-providing a more powerful contribution to development.
-The proposals are
+more effective, providing a more powerful contribution to development.

 The Division for Africa, Least Developed Countries and Special